 Far too many people around the world today are talking and thinking about the nightmare of young people and children dying too soon.
 The passing of the late Whitney Houston’s daughter, Bobbi Kristina, is but one example and it weighs on the hearts and minds of millions.

 As a parent, I can tell you it’s almost impossible to let your mind ‘go there’ and even think about the possibility of losing a child.
 It’s unthinkable, unnatural, and unbelievable.
-Needless to say, it is very difficult to talk to people about getting life insurance for their children.
-I’m going to have to challenge you, however, to sit with those feelings and quiet your mind so that you can really listen to the ways in which getting a life insurance policy for your child is simply good parenting.
-Here are three reasons we often don’t consider:
+Needless to say, it is very difficult to talk to people about getting life insurance for their children I’m going to have to challenge you, however, to sit with those feelings and quiet your mind so that you can really listen to the reasons why you need life insurance for your child:

 - The money you build up in the policy can be used for education costs

 - Your child will have life insurance in the event he/she ever becomes ill and uninsurable